Night vision systems for hunters are all about gaining an advantage.

 The Cheapest Thermal Monocular – AGM Global Vision Asp-Micro TM160 Short Range Thermal Imaging Monocular

-- The Asp-Micro Handheld Observational Thermal Monocular Is Equipped With A 160×120 Infrared Detector...
+- The Asp-Micro monocular Handheld Observational Thermal Monocular Is Equipped With A 160×120...

-- Tm 160 Thermal Imager Supports Functions Of Observation, Highest Temperature Target Tracking And...
+- Tm 160 Thermal monocular for adults Support Functions Of Observation, Highest Temperature Target...

-- Agm Night Vision Thermal Hunting Monocular Has 6.2 Mm Lens (Focal Length).
-This Thermal Imager Comes...
+- Agm global vision Thermal Hunting Monocular Has 6.2 Mm Lens (Focal Length).
+This monocular thermal...

 At the bottom of the price list, there are several thermal imaging monoculars.